Welcome to the Degree Doctor blog - practical, honest support for qualitative PhD students.

-Decoding the 'Why' in PhD Research Methodology: Crafting a Credible Academic Narrative
+Decoding the 'Why' in PhD Research Methodology: Turning decisions into a coherent story

 You’ve probably explained what you did, and how you did it, but have you explained why in your research methods chapter?